counterfactual/monorepo/packages/wallet-ui/README.md

 yarn test:coverage # Will report coverage percentages for the package.
 ```

-These commands will run unit tests on the package.
+These commands will run unit and integration tests on the package.